 Notes: In each panel, a dot represents a state.
-States are ordered ascendingly by their distances to California, and the horizontal axis corresponds to state's rank in terms of distance to California.
-The vertical axes correspond to the response time of state's population and house price-to-income ratio computed according to (73).
+States are ordered ascendingly by their distance from California, and the horizontal axis corresponds to a state's rank in terms of distance from California.
+The vertical axes correspond to the response time of a state's population and house price-to-income ratio computed according to (73).

-In sum, the California productivity shock tends to have larger impacts for the nearby states than for the distant states.
-In addition, it tends to take longer time for the shock's effects to reach more distant states.
-This can be due to the fact that migration cost tends to increase with migration distance (see Section 6.1).
+Overall, the California productivity shock tends to have larger impacts on nearby states as compared to more distant states.
+In addition, it tends to take a longer time for the shock's effects to reach more distant states, which largely reflects the fact that migration cost tends to increase with migration distance (see Section 6.1).